google/oss-fuzz/docs/advanced-topics/fuzz_introspector.md

 ## Run Fuzz Introspector locally

-To generate a Fuzz Introspector report locally you can use `infra/helper.py`, which offers an `introspector` command.
-Fuzz Introspector relies on code coverage to analyse a given project, and this means we need to extract code coverage in the Fuzz Introspector process.
+To generate a Fuzz Introspector report locally use `infra/helper.py` and the `introspector` command.
+Fuzz Introspector relies on code coverage to analyze a given project, and this means we need to extract code coverage in the Fuzz Introspector process.
 We can do this in two ways.
 First, by running the fuzzers for a given amount of time, and, second, by generating code coverage using the public corpus available from OSS-Fuzz.